Live call analytics and agent assist for your contact center with Amazon language AI services

 Categories and Alerts

-LCA now supports real-time Categories and Alerts using the new Amazon Transcribe Real-time Call Analytics service.
+LCA supports real-time Categories and Alerts using the Amazon Transcribe Real-time Call Analytics service.
 Use the Amazon Transcribe Category Management console to create one or more categories with Category Type set to REAL_TIME (see Creating Categories).
 As categories are matched by Transcribe Real-time Call Analytics during the progress of a call, they are dynamically identified by LCA in the live transcript, call summary, and call list areas of the UI.

 Categories with names that match the LCA CloudFormation stack parameter “Category Alert Regular Expression” are highlighted with a red color to show that they have been designated by LCA as Alerts.
 The Alert counter in the Call list page is used to identify, sort, and filter calls with alerts, allowing supervisors to quickly identify potentially problematic calls, even while they are still in progress.